-(1) We cannot make a reasonably reliable estimate of when the unrecognized tax benefits of \$12.3 million, which includes interest and penalties, and is offset by deferred tax assets, will be paid to the respective taxing authorities.
-These obligations are therefore excluded from the above table.

-(2) These amounts represent expected cash payments of interest on our variable rate long-term debt under the Revolver at the prevailing interest rates at March 30, 2019.
-They also include expected cash payments of interest on our 20-year fixed-rate mortgage at one of our foreign operations.

-(3) As discussed further in Note 14, "Income Taxes", within Part II, Item 8, "Financial Statements and Supplementary Data", the TCJA, which was enacted in December 2017, includes a transition tax on unremitted foreign earnings and profits ("E&P").
+- (1) We cannot make a reasonably reliable estimate of when the unrecognized tax benefits of \$13.0 million, which includes interest and penalties, and is offset by deferred tax assets, will be paid to the respective taxing authorities.
+These obligations are therefore excluded from the above table. - (2) These amounts represent expected cash payments of interest and fees on our variable rate long-term debt under the Foreign Term Loan and Revolver at the prevailing interest rates at March 28, 2020.
+They also include expected cash payments of interest on our 20-year fixed-rate mortgage at one of our foreign operations and unused line fees on both our Foreign and Domestic Revolvers. - (3) As discussed further in Note 15, "Income Taxes", within Part II, Item 8, "Financial Statements and Supplementary Data", the Tax Cuts and Jobs Act ("TCJA"), which was enacted in December 2017, includes a transition tax on unremitted foreign earnings and profits ("E&P").
 We have elected to pay the estimated amount above over an eight-year period.